Asphalt / Bitumen Roads

 Although every effort is made to avoid any surface irregularities, some small puddles can form when wet, depending on the natural slope and drainage of your ground

 Asphalt can remain relatively soft for up to 12 months.
 Even once cured, do not expect it to be as hard as concrete.
 An asphalt surface will soften and harden as temperatures rise and fall.
-Although it is not required, you can use cool water from the hose to cause the driveway to harden for particular loads.
+Although it is not required, you can use cool water from the hose to cause the driveway to harden for particular loads in Melbourne.